-The fair values of the REIT's instalment notes receivable, deposits, tenant and other receivables and cash and cash equivalents, as well as the REIT's Credit Facility, tenant rental deposits and prepayments, accounts payable and accrued liabilities approximate their recorded values due to their short-term nature.
+The fair values of the REIT's instalment notes receivable, deposits, tenant and other receivables and cash and cash equivalents, as well as the Credit Facility, tenant rental deposits and prepayments, accounts payable and accrued liabilities approximate their recorded values due to their short-term nature.

-The fair value of mortgages payable disclosed in the notes to the REIT's annual audited consolidated financial statements is estimated based on the present value of future payments, discounted at the yield on a Government of Canada bond with the nearest maturity date to the underlying mortgage, plus an estimated credit spread at the reporting date for a comparable mortgage.
+The fair value of mortgages payable disclosed in the notes to the REIT's consolidated financial statements is estimated based on the present value of future payments, discounted at the yield on a Government of Canada bond with the nearest maturity date to the underlying mortgage, plus an estimated credit spread at the reporting date for a comparable mortgage.

 Class B LP Units are carried at fair value and the fair value of the Class B LP Units has been determined with reference to the trading price of the Units.
-The fair value adjustment for the year ended December 31, 2022 was a gain of \$4,590 (YTD-2021 - fair value loss of \$3,601).
+The fair value adjustment for the year ended December 31, 2023 was a gain of \$10,135 (YTD 2022 - \$4,590).

 Derivative instruments, such as interest rate swaps, are valued using a valuation technique.
 The most frequently applied valuation technique includes forward pricing models, using present value calculations.
 The models incorporate various inputs including forward rates and interest rate curves.
 The REIT has entered into various interest rate swaps to limit its interest rate exposure from floating to fixed for the terms of certain mortgages.
-Total unrealized gain on change in the fair value of the derivative instruments for the year ended December 31, 2022 was \$5,444 (YTD-2021 - \$3,837).
+Total unrealized loss on change in the fair value of the derivative instruments for the year ended December 31, 2023 was \$1,158 (YTD 2022 - unrealized gain of \$5,444).